 ELSO Data Policy

 - All data submitted to the ELSO Registry contains no patient identifiers except for what is allowed by applicable law of the depositing Center.

 - An active Center registers at least one patient (neonatal, pediatric, or adult) per quarter.
 A Center not registering a patient for 12 consecutive months will be queried.
 A Center registering no patient for 18 consecutive months will be considered inactive.

 - Only Centers whose ELSO dues are paid in full will be considered active.
 Data requests from Centers with more than six months in arrears will not be honored.

 - Requests for data that is not to be used for publication may be submitted using the Internal Use Only - Not for Publication Request Form.

-- Data requests from a Center must be signed by either the ECMO Director or the ECMO Coordinator of the Center.
+- Data requests from a Center must be submitted and signed by either the ECMO Director or the ECMO Coordinator of the Center.